Kelly E. Guld, M.D.

 Cardiology, Cardiovascular Disease, Interventional Cardiology

-Dr. Kelly E. Guld is Board Certified in Internal Medicine, Cardiology, Cardiovascular Disease and Board Eligible in Interventional Cardiology.
+Dr. Kelly E. Guld is Board Certified in Internal Medicine, Cardiovascular Disease and Board Eligible in Interventional Cardiology.
 She completed her Fellowship in General Cardiovascular Medicine and Fellowship in Interventional Cardiology at the University of California, San Francisco.
 Dr. Guld completed her internship and residency in Internal Medicine at the Hospital of the University of Pennsylvania.
 She received a Master’s Degree and Doctor of Medicine, cum laude from Boston University.
 She received her undergraduate degree at Dartmouth College.

-Dr. Guld specializes in general cardiology as well as interventional cardiology with a focus on coronary artery intervention and minimally invasive trans-catheter aortic valve implantation (TAVR).
+Dr. Guld specializes in general cardiology as well as interventional cardiology with a focus on coronary artery intervention and minimally invasive trans-catheter aortic valve replacement (TAVR).
 Her research project during fellowship focused on heart disease and frailty in an aging female population.
 She takes great pride in her connections with her patients in the office, the hospital and in the cardiac catheterization laboratory.